SEO for Woocommerce

 Though it’s still a relatively new option (it launched in 2015), Woocommerce has millions of users – which is easy to understand when you consider its low cost and great features.

-You can find more information about Woocommerce (and whether it’s the right choice for your WordPress site) on our blog post on the plugin.
+You can find more information about Woocommerce — such as the best CRMs to pair with it and whether it’s the right choice for your WordPress site — elsewhere on our blog.

 Is Woocommerce SEO-friendly?